Suggestions and Complaints

 And Finally...

 Once the investigation has been concluded a letter will be sent to you setting out how we investigated your complaint as well as details of the actions taken or to be taken as a result of our findings.
 We hope that your complaint will be resolved at this stage, but if not we may invite you to discuss what else might be done.
-If you remain unhappy, we will write to advise you that we are satisfied with the way the complaint has been investigated and to provide you with details of the Parliamentary and Health Service Ombudsman to whom you will then have recourse.

 Who Can Help With Your Complaint?